 There is no surprise that the most important thing you need is an HDR supporting monitor or TV display.
 There is no use in sending out HDR signals to a device that is not able to read or display them at their warranted quality.
 When purchasing an HDR monitor or display setup, keep in mind the nit rating that follows its title.
 HDR1000 is the ideal 1000 nit HDR display and the higher your nit rating, the more juice you are bound to get out of it.

 Next, you will need a graphics unit that supports HDR as well.
 This is where all of your graphics processing will happen so it is paramount to operate on a graphics processing unit that supports HDR.
 Anything NVIDIA GTX950, AMD Radeon R9 380, or Intel Kaby Lake onwards in those respective lines will work well for this.
 You should look into the manufacturer description of your preexisting system GPU or consider trading up for a better one if you’ve got one that doesn’t support HDR.

-The third piece of hardware completing the link between your host processing device and display setup is your HDMI or Display Port cable (such as these).
+The third piece of hardware completing the link between your host processing device and display setup is your HDMI or Display Port cable.
 It is important to invest in a sturdier high-speed one that can support 18 Gbps of data to get a 4K signal out of it.
 Look at the manufacturer’s stated capabilities of your cable and consider investing in a better one if you do not have one with this level of compatibility, to begin with.

 What You Need To Do In Tweaks

 The first and most important software adjustment to perform is to ensure that your device is up to date.
 Perform any pending Windows updates you have been putting off because you just don’t have the time to wait around for them to take place.
 Do them now.
 You will need the latest version of Windows to enable HDR and you want to ensure that all your device drivers are up to date as well.